What is an NFTicket?

 NFTicket use cases so far

-Several events and organizations have already embedded the power of NFT ticketing into their offering, providing their audience with more secure and memorable experiences.
+Upward organizations and event organizers have already embedded the power of NFT ticketing into their offering, providing their audience with more secure and memorable experiences.
 For example, the NBA’s Sacramento Kings became the first professional sports team to sell game tickets as NFTs.
-The Kings offered basketball fans the opportunity to purchase NFTs that included exclusive experiences, such as pre-game courtside seats and post-game meet-and-greets with players.
+The Kings offered basketball fans the opportunity to purchase NFTs that included exclusive experiences, such as pre-game activities, courtside seats, and post-game meet-and-greets with players.

 The NFTicket is quickly becoming the new gold standard across several industries where your ability to provide enhanced digitalization of products, guarantee security, and keep up with younger demographics either makes or breaks you.